This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the cubed chicken into a large bowl with 2 tbsp of the avocado oil, salt, white pepper, coconut aminos and tapioca starch.
+- Place the cubed chicken into a large bowl with 2 tablespoons of oil, salt, white pepper, coconut aminos, and tapioca starch.
 Stir until well combined.

-- Heat a large, deep non-stick skillet over medium-high heat with the remaining 2 tbsp of avocado oil.
-When the oil is shimmering, add the chicken in a single layer (you will likely need to do this in two batches) until golden brown and cooked through, about 2-3 minutes per side.
+- Heat a large, deep non-stick skillet over medium-high heat with the remaining oil.
+When the oil is shimmering, add the chicken in a single layer (you will likely need to do this in two batches) until golden brown and cooked through, 2 to 3 minutes per side.
 Transfer the cooked chicken to a plate and set aside until all of your chicken is cooked through.

 - Reduce the heat to medium and add the onion, garlic and ginger.
 Cook, stirring, until the onions are tender, being careful not to burn the garlic; about 4 minutes.